antunesleo/logstash-sender/README.md

 ### Configuring logstash

-logstash its a bridge between our applications and elasticsearch.
+logstash is a bridge between our applications and elasticsearch.
 Before running logstash, we need to configure how the input will works (how our apps will communcate with logstash, by a tcp socket, for example) and where would be the output, a instance of elasticsearch.

 ```
 $ cd /etc/logstash/conf.d